DisnakeDev/disnake/docs/api.rst

         If a channel is not found then it is an :class:`Object` with the ID being set.

         :type: List[Union[:class:`abc.GuildChannel`, :class:`Object`]]

-    .. attribute:: template

-        The template for new threads in a forum channel being changed.

-        :type: :class:`str`

     .. attribute:: tags